leangjia/blender_docs/trunk/blender_docs/manual/animation/armatures/posing/selecting.rst

    :Menu:      :menuselection:`Select --> Linked`
    :Hotkey:    :kbd:`L`

 Selects all the bones in the chain which the active (last selected) bone belongs to.

+All Forks
+   Selects all bones connected to the active bone even if the branch off from the current bone.

 .. list-table:: Linked bones selection.